silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Note that multiple additions after N are listed in the same line, since they all follow in a sequence.
 There is no reason to make a new line stating `&ND < ndr` when "ND" is already listed at the end of the previous line.

-For more information, see the [Unicode Sort Tailoring: Tutorial](https://scriptsource.org/entry/pnrnlhkrq9) and [Resources](https://scriptsource.org/entry/lcepuup9ga) on ScriptSource.
+For more information, see the [Unicode Sort Tailoring: Tutorial][MH's collation tutorial] and [Resources][scriptsource collation resources] on ScriptSource.

 ***Simple Collations***